mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 #### Form components resolve lookups on creation

-Form components correctly resolve lookups in initial values from `add-new` event payload
+Form components correctly resolve lookups in initial values from `add-new` event payload.

 ## How to update your Console